Clotonervo/CS-324/Shell Lab/README.md

 group.
 When you type ctrl-c, the shell should catch the resulting SIGINT and then forward it to the appropriate foreground job (or more precisely, the process group that contains the foreground job).
-Evaluation
+<h4>Evaluation</h4>
 Your score will be computed out of a maximum of 100 points based on the following distribution:

-96 Correctness: 16 trace files at 6 points each.
+<strong>96</strong> Correctness: 16 trace files at 6 points each.

-4 Style points.
+<strong>4</strong> Style points.

 Your solution shell will be tested for correctness on a Linux machine, using the same shell driver and trace files that were included in your lab directory.
 Your shell should produce identical output on these traces as the reference shell, with only two exceptions:

-• The PIDs can (and will) be different.
+ - The PIDs can (and will) be different.
-• The output of the /bin/ps commands in trace11.txt, trace12.txt, and trace13.txt
-will be different from run to run.
+ - The output of the /bin/ps commands in trace11.txt, trace12.txt, and trace13.txt will be different from run to run.
 However, the running states of any mysplit processes in the output of the /bin/ps command should be identical.

-Hand In Instructions
+<h4>Hand In Instructions</h4>
 Important: Copy your files over to one the CS lab machines, and ensure that all the test cases run as expected (e.g., with make testall).
 You can use scp or sftp to transfer your files.

 To submit your work, upload (only) your working tsh.c to the assignment page on LearningSuite.

 Good luck!
-8